 Specialist knowledge of health psychology for supporting people with chronic health conditions, somatic conditions and behaviour change.

-Jan 2020 – present: Community Mental Health Team, Cambridgeshire and Peterborough NHS Foundation Trust.
+Jan 2020 – Jan 2021: Community Mental Health Team, Cambridgeshire and Peterborough NHS Foundation Trust.

 Oct 2019 – present: Psychological Wellbeing Practitioner – preferred provider/independent contractor, VitaHealth Group,.